Sanastd/SudokuSolutionValidator/README.md

-# Adding Multi-Threading Support to Single-Threaded Sudoku Solver
+# Adding Multi-Threaded Support to Single-Threaded Sudoku Solver

 This project contains a multi-threaded Sudoku solver implemented in C using POSIX threads (pthreads).

-## Build and run**:
+## Build and run:
    - build the project:
      ```bash
      make